-Judge Tells Trump Free Speech Should Not Incite Violence– Lawsuit Goes Ahead
+Judge Tells Trump Free Speech Should Not Incite Violence — Lawsuit Goes Ahead

 — New York Post (@nypost) April 2, 2017

-The messages weren’t all political some of them had a religious slant as well.
+The messages weren’t all political; some of them had a religious slant as well.

 “In casting truth into the darkness of your shadow, you have gravely sinned,” one of the messages read.
 “Hear me now, for I speak as an angel in the words of God,” another one said.